Simulated-annealing decoder for the XZZX code with greedy-matching initialization: Decoding algorithms

-This newly introduced randomness may produce a different pure error for every invocation, while still remaining consistent with the given syndrome $S$.
-However, such pure errors differ not only in their stabilizer components but also in their logical components in the decomposition of \Eqref{eq:C_decomposition}.
-Therefore, we need to transform a logical operator to the one based on a `standard' pure error, as follows.
+This newly introduced randomness may produce a different reference configuration for every invocation, while still satisfying $\partial{C} = S$.
+However, two such reference configurations can differ by both a stabilizer component $G$ and a logical operator component $L_P$ in the decomposition of \Eqref{eq:C_decomposition}.
+Therefore, to compare energies across runs consistently, we relabel the logical operator cosets obtained in each run as those defined with respect to a fixed ``standard'' reference configuration.

-We present SA decoder which utilizes \algoref{algo:greedy_matching_different} in \algoref{algo:SA_decoder_different_pure_errors}.
-In \lineref{line:standard_pure_error}, for the first SA, we construct a pure error $T_1(S)$, which is used as `standard'.
+We present a second SA decoder that utilizes \algoref{algo:greedy_matching_different} in \algoref{algo:SA_decoder_different_error_configurations}.
+In \lineref{line:standard_error_configuration}, we construct a reference configuration $R_1(S) \in \Omega_S$, which we use as the fixed standard reference.

-Let us denote by $T(S)$ a pure error constructed from the second SA onward.
-By applying \Eqref{eq:C_decomposition}, $T_1(S)$ can be decomposed as
+Let $R_i(S) \in \Omega_S$ ($i\ge2$) denote the reference configuration produced in the $i$th run.
+Using \Eqref{eq:C_decomposition}, $R_i(S)$ can be decomposed as